-When tutoring or teaching services are provided by an individual, the individual must submit an approved accreditation or credential.
-When tutoring or teaching services are provided by a business with more than one tutor, the business must submit an approved accreditation or credential for all tutors providing services to ESA students or complete the ESA program's tutor/teaching attestation form.
+When tutoring or teaching services must be are provided by an individual or business, possessing, the individual must submit an approved accreditation, or credential,.
+When tutoring or submittingteaching services are provided by a business with more than one tutor, the business must submit an approved accreditation or credential for all tutors providing services to ESA students or complete the ESA program's tutor/teaching attestation form.

-When Account Holders pay for tutoring or teaching services with an ESA debit card or seek reimbursement, they must submit receipts AND a copy of the tutor's credentials or the tutoring company's completed tutoring/teaching attestation form through the ClassWallet platform.
-11 Please note that screenshots of websites will not be accepted as a copy of an accreditation, credential, or attestation.
-12
+When Account Holders pay for tutoring or teaching services with an ESA debit card or seek reimbursement, they must submit receipts AND a copy of the tutor's credentials or the tutoring company's completed tutoring/teaching attestation form through the ClassWallet platform.11 Please note that screenshots of websites will not be accepted as a copy of an accreditation, credential, or attestation.12